 We introduced and presented the preliminary concept to the Downtown Residents Association in October 2019 and received encouraging feedback.
 Following further design development, we then presented to a Community Meeting hosted by the DRA CALUC on January 29, 2020.
-A summary of the feedback received is provided below:
+A summary of the feedback received was shared with the DRA immediately following the CALUC meeting, and is provided below:

-Montrose Building
+Montrose Apartments